maksimstojkovic/flight-booker/README.md

-# README
+# Flight Booker

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies
+A Rails application which allows users to search for and book flights.

+The following are used as part of this project:
-* Configuration
+* Advanced form building

-* Database creation
+* Nested attributes

-* Database initialization
+* Partials

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Routing subsets
+* GET route parameters
+* POST route parameters

-* ...
+* Parameter validation